This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Bitter, but delicious… introducing the Negroni!

 A Classic Negroni Cocktail is made with equal parts gin, vermouth, and Campari.
 That’s it!
-No special equipment or fancy bar tools are required for Drinks International’s second best selling classic cocktail.
-Sip slowly to enjoy the full experience during evening get-togethers or in a bubble bath.
+No special equipment or fancy bar tools are required for this polarizing gin cocktail.

 The recipe for a Negroni is simple and what makes it such a special cocktail.
 Equal parts gin, Campari, and vermouth are all you need; nothing else.
 Any substitutions will completely change the recipe.